November 12, 2009.

 The family of a Medford soldier injured when a Humvee was struck by a truck on Tuesday in Iraq is crediting special protective sunglasses given to his local Oregon Army National Guard unit with saving his right eye.

 Spc.
 Kevin Gallo, 27, son of Ron and Laurie Gallo of Medford, was serving as a gunner in the turret of the armored vehicle when it was struck, causing him to hit his head, his mother said.

 “He broke the occipital bone behind his eye,” his mother said.
 “His glasses broke, but I believe with all my heart that he would have lost his eye at the very least without those glasses.”

 She was referring to the Wiley X sunglasses given to the roughly 150 citizen-soldiers of the Guard’s 1st Battalion of the 186th Infantry, headquartered in Ashland.
 After learning that Medford resident Debbie Hicks had raised about $1,600 this past spring, enough to buy 68 pairs at a drastically reduced price for the soldiers from Jackson and Josephine counties, Wiley X Inc. in Livermore, Calif., donated 90 pairs free.
-At a retail value of $95 each, that represented a gift of $8,500.
+A retail value of $95 each represented a gift of $8,500.
 Hicks is an American Red Cross volunteer dedicated to helping local soldiers.